The What, How, & Why of the Whydah Pirate Ship

 Marilyn S. Black, M.Ed.

-Additional Bookseller Notes: Read this book to explore the exciting true story of the captaincy, wreck, and discovery of the Whydah — the only true pirate ship ever found — and the incredible mysteries it revealed.
+Fascinated by pirates and shipwrecks?
+Read this book to explore the exciting true story of the captaincy, wreck, and discovery of the Whydah — the only true pirate ship ever found — and the incredible mysteries it revealed.

 Sandler offers an insightful look at how different the realities of pirate life were compared to how it has been mythologized in popular culture...A fascinating, vivid look at what one shipwreck reveals about the realities of the “Golden Age of Piracy.”